dhm-org/dhm_suite/camserver/README.md

 ## Reading from Two Cameras
 To read from two cameras, two instances of 'camserver' must be executed making sure the following:
-*  Distinct cameras are selected for each instance
+*  Distinct cameras are selected for each instance.
+User is prompted if more than one camera detected.
 *  If expect to connect clients, ensure distinct port number are passed on the command line on execution.
 *  Recommended that if using two GigE cameras, each one be connected to a single

 ## Frame Server/Client
-Frames are sent to client at 6Hz or less if frame rate is less than 6H.
-Clients must connect to the frame port (default port 2000, see usage for setting frame port).
+Frames are sent to clients at 6Hz or less if frame rate is less than 6Hz.
+Clients must connect to the frame port (default port 2000, see '--help' for setting frame port).

 ## Commanding
 Commanding occurs via the command port (default command port is 2001, see usage for setting port).